icesat2py/icepyx/doc/source/index.rst

     **Development Guide**
     ^^^^^^^^^^^^^^^^^^^^^

     Have an idea or an ancillary dataset to contribute to icepyx?
-Go here for in-depth information on best practices for developing and contributing code to icepyx.
+Go here for information on best practices for developing and contributing to icepyx.

     .. link-button:: dev_guide_label
         :type: ref